blatchley/CTF_Writeups/2020/NACTF/general/GeneralWriteups.md

 ```

 ## Vegetables 4
-We can now only swap between indexes `i` and `j`.
+We can now only rotate, and swap between indexes `i` and `j`, where `i` and `j` are random each time.

 The first thing we note is that the array has a consistent length of 211, which is prime.
 This is important because this means we can reach any element from any other element, in `n` jumps of `k` rotations, where `k = j - i`.

 This follows from the fact that for a prime order group of order `N`, for any elements `a`, `b`, there exists a value `n` less than `N`, such that the congruence `a + n*k = b (mod N)` holds.
 This means we can move any element to any other position in a number of swaps less than 211.